SmingHub/SmingRTOS/README.md

 - No WDT routines
 - Soft timer only on milli and not on micro level

+SPI_SIZE
+- The espressif SDK is more restrictive on use of flash The SPI_SIZE needs to be set correct to prevent issues (especially Spiffs)

 Include files :
 - The user_config.h file does not contain any framework includes anymore.
 	-> Remove the NONOS user_config.h !